-- 1. To receive, adopt and approve the Company's annual accounts for the financial year ended 31 May 2018 together with the Directors' Report and Auditors' Report on those accounts. - 2.
-To declare a final dividend of 5.3p per share for the year ended 31 May 2018 payable to shareholders on the register on 2 November 2018. - 3.
+- 1. To receive, adopt and approve the Company's annual accounts for the financial year ended 31 May 2019 together with the Directors' Report and Auditors' Report on those accounts. - 2.
+To declare a final dividend of 5.6p per share for the year ended 31 May 2019 payable to shareholders on the register on 1 November 2019. - 3.
 To re-elect Philip Acton as a Director of the Company. - 4.
 To re-elect Yvonne Monaghan as a Director of the Company. - 5.
 To re-elect Richard Whiting as a Director of the Company. - 6.
-To re-elect Christopher Belsham as a Director of the Company. - 7.
-To elect David Downie as a Director of the Company who, having been appointed since the last Annual General Meeting, is to be proposed for election in accordance with the Articles of Association of the Company. - 8.
-To reappoint PricewaterhouseCoopers LLP as auditors to hold office from the conclusion of the Meeting to the conclusion of the next Meeting at which accounts are laid before the Company and that the directors be authorised to set the auditors' remuneration.
+To re-elect Chris Belsham as a Director of the Company. - 7.
+To re-elect David Downie as a Director of the Company. - 8.
+To reappoint PricewaterhouseCoopers LLP as auditors to hold office from the conclusion of the Meeting to the conclusion of the next Meeting at which accounts are laid before the Company and that the Directors be authorised to set the auditors' remuneration.